 My latest publication results from 111 conversations with a cross-section of people living in Karen (Kayin) State, to better understand different views on the Myanmar peace process and their current needs.
 Using listening methodology it draws on insights and wisdom of people directly affected by ongoing conflict and the Myanmar peace process.

 After gaining a Bachelor of Law (LLB) From University of Dar es Salaam, Tanzania, I did my Postgraduate Diploma in Peace and Conflict Studies at Otago University (2010).
-I completed my Masters with Peace and Conflict Studies in 2014.
+I completed my Masters with Peace and Conflict Studies in 2014 on the subject of international mediation.

 What I really like about the programme is for me to be able to demonstrate a genuine interest in a wide range of areas of conflict both micro and macro which for sure can be attractive to potential employers in my near future.
 I thoroughly enjoyed my programme and particularly liked the way that the Centre for Peace Studies papers opened my eyes to different ways of viewing the world.
 The papers were both interesting and relevant to my future careers, and the work placements gave me the first opportunity to test myself on my mediation skills.